icopy-site/awesome/docs/awesome/vim-galore.md

    e.g. `:h CTRL-A`.
 In contrast, `:h c_CTRL-R` will describe what CTRL-R does when entering commands in the command line and `:h v_Ctrl-A` talks about incrementing numbers in visual mode and `:h g_CTRL-A` talks about the g<C-A>
-   command (https://github.com/mhinz/vim-galore/blob/master/thus you have to press "g" then <Ctrl-A>).
+   command (thus you have to press "g" then <Ctrl-A>).
 Here the "g" stand for the normal command "g" which always expect a second key before doing something similar to the commands starting with "z".

 5. Registers always start with "quote" so use `:h quote` to find out about the special ":" register.

-6. Vim script (https://github.com/mhinz/vim-galore/blob/master/VimL) is available at `:h eval.txt`.
-Certain aspects of the language are available at `:h expr-X` where 'X' is a single letter, e.g. `:h expr-!` will take you to the topic describing the '!' (https://github.com/mhinz/vim-galore/blob/master/Not) operator for VimL.
+6. Vim script (VimL) is available at `:h eval.txt`.
+Certain aspects of the language are available at `:h expr-X` where 'X' is a single letter, e.g. `:h expr-!` will take you to the topic describing the '!'
+(Not) operator for VimL.
 Also important, see `:h function-list` to find a short description of all functions available.